 If you’re tired of spending time at the salon having your nails done only to see chipping and cracking a few days later, a gel manicure may be just the answer you’re looking for.
-Since we’re offering a special on gel manicures in October in our Portland salons (sign up for our newsletter at the top of the page to get monthly coupons and specials) we thought we’d take closer look at gel manicure pros and cons.

-Gel manicures have staying power closer to acrylics without doing the damage to your nails that can happen with glue or fake nails.
 The process begins like a regular manicure with your nails being shaped, smoothed, and buffed and your cuticles being cleaned up and trimmed.
 Then the manicurist will rough up the surface of your nail using an emery board or metal file.
 This slight texture on your nail surface will help the gel adhere better.

-Finally, the manicurist will apply a gel base coat, gel color of your choice, and a gel topcoat.
+Finally, the manicurist will apply a gel base coat, a gel color of your choice, and a gel topcoat.
 In between each of the application steps, you will bake or cure your nails under a UV lamp.
 This ensures that the gel adheres correctly to your nails and dries completely.
-Usually by the time you leave the salon, your nails will be completely dry – no more worrying about messing your manicure as you dig for your keys at the bottom of your purse.
+Usually, by the time you leave the salon, your nails will be completely dry – no more worrying about messing your manicure as you dig for your keys at the bottom of your purse.

 Pros for Gel Manicures

 For busy gals in Portland, Oregon, the pros of a gel manicure are definitely intriguing.
 Let’s take a closer look at the pros of getting gel nail polish!

 One of the biggest advantages of gel nail polish is its longevity.
 Gel nail polish can last up to three weeks or more.